ArduPilot/ardupilot_wiki/plane/source/docs/quadplane-vtol-tuning.rst

 Yaw Tuning
 ==========

 The Angle Yaw and Rate Yaw parameters control the yaw response.
 With QuadPlanes, these often need tuning to get the desired YAW response, since configurations vary widely.
-If the VTOL motors do not tilt, then the ``Q_A_RAT_YAW_FF`` will be zero and corrections are dominated by P/I/D. But if pitch control is primarily by tilting the motors, then the FF term dominates and P/D are primarily for disturbance correction.
-For tuning a tilted motor controlled yaw axis, see :ref:`pitch-yaw-tuning`.
+In non-tailsitters, then the ``Q_A_RAT_YAW_FF`` will be zero and corrections are dominated by P/I/D. But in tailsitters, the FF term dominates and P/D are primarily for disturbance correction.
+For tuning a tailsitter yaw axis, see :ref:`pitch-yaw-tuning`.

 Similar to roll and pitch, if either :ref:`Q_A_RAT_YAW_P<Q_A_RAT_YAW_P>` or :ref:`Q_A_ANG_YAW_P<Q_A_RAT_YAW_P>` is too high the QuadPlane's heading will oscillate.
 If they are too low, the QuadPlane may be unable to maintain its heading.